 - Expert, world-renowned faculty who are committed to pulmonary and critical care medicine education

-- Significant experience in basic and clinical research
+- Significant opportunities and experience to learn and conduct basic and clinical research

-- Extensive didactic education in the clinical aspects and research foundations of pulmonary and critical care medicine
+- Innovative ways to deliver extensive education in the clinical aspects and research foundations of pulmonary and critical care medicine

-Mayo Clinic's favorable faculty ratio, large patient population and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational experience.
-The "Mayo Clinic way" of graduate medical education ensures you will have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.
+Mayo Clinic's favorable faculty ratio (52 faculty to 18 fellows); large patient population; and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational, clinical and research experience — the three shields of Mayo.
+The "Mayo Clinic way" of graduate medical education ensures you have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.

-The Pulmonary and Critical Care Fellowship began in 1965, and since that time more than 150 physicians have completed training.
-It is anticipated that four to five fellows will complete training in this program annually.
+The Pulmonary and Critical Care Medicine Fellowship began in 1965, and since that time, more than 150 physicians have completed training.
+Six fellows are recruited annually through the National Resident Matching Program Specialties Matching Service process.